michaeldmcqueen/resources.gmt.com-website/_woh_resources/schedule-menu-packing/sample-menu.md

 ---

-If you have a participant that has to eat gluten-free--please let us know.
+If you have a participant that has to eat gluten-free–please let us know.
 We can have a few gluten free options at camp, but need to know in advance.&nbsp;

 Please note that we do have peanut butter on our menu.&nbsp;